Gattocrucco/sipmfilter/README.md

   * `fig*.py`: scripts for figures in my thesis.

+  * `fdiffrate.py`: count threshold crossings for filtered finite difference on a LNGS wav.

   * `fingerplot.py`: do a fingerplot with an LNGS wav.

   * `fingersnr.py`: compute the filtered SNR on an LNGS wav.

   * `fingersnrmf.py`: **(OUTDATED)** test for `fingersnr.py`.

+  * `lngshist.py`: do a 2D histogram of an LNGS wav.

   * `manine.py`: **(OUTDATED)** test for `fingersnr.py`.